-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
-Domestic heating is provided by way of a gas fired boiler wall mounted within the sub-floor area which vents by way of a flue to the rear wall of the property.
-Drainage Drainage covers etc. were not lifted.
-Neither drains per drainage systems were tested Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
+There were smoke alarms present in the property.
+We are advised that fire detection equipment within the property fully complies with Scottish Government standards effective from February 2022 and this should be confirmed by the purchaser.

-There were smoke alarms and a burglar alarm present within the property.
-These were not tested. · · · · · · · · · · · · · · · · · · · Any additional limits to inspection Not all aspects of the chimney stacks, flashings and roof covering could be seen from ground floor level and as such we cannot fully comment upon their condition.
-Our inspection of the roof void area was restricted due to the area not being fully floored, the presence of insulation over floor joists and the contents found within.
-Due to contents and vehicle located in the garage we could not fully inspect the surrounding areas and cannot fully comment upon their condition.
-Our inspection of the sub-floor area was restricted due to the amount of stored goods found within.
+Any additional limits to inspection Not all aspects of the chimney stacks, flashings and roof covering could be seen from ground floor level, and as such, we cannot fully comment upon their condition.
+Our inspection of the roof timbers was restricted due to the area being floored and insulated.
+Due to decorative finishes found over the surfaces in the property. we could not inspect the areas below and cannot fully comment on the condition.
+Due to the contents found within the garage, we could not fully inspect the surrounding areas and cannot fully comment on the condition.
 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
 The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.
 Windows and external doors were not all fully opened or tested.
-Due to decorative finishes found over the surfaces in the property we could not inspect the areas below and cannot fully comment upon their condition.
+No access was available to any sub-floor areas.